WHICH GOODS AND SERVICES ARE TAXABLE?

 Traditional Goods or Services

-Goods that are subject to sales tax in District of Columbia include physical property, like furniture, home appliances, and motor vehicles.
+Goods that are subject to sales tax in Washington D.C. include physical property, like furniture, home appliances, and motor vehicles.

 Prescription and non-prescription medicine, groceries, and gasoline are all tax-exempt.

-Some services in District of Columbia are subject to sales tax.
-For a detailed list of taxable services view this PDF from the District of Columbia Department of Revenue website.
+Some services in Washington D.C. are subject to sales tax.
+For a detailed list of taxable services check out the website of the Washington D.C.
+Department of Revenue website.

 Digital Goods or Services